The term “chemical resistance” is normally used, although an absolute resistance is never given.

 5. pH-limit value list - resistance to inorganic acids, alkalis and salts

 With the help of the pH limit list the chemical resistance of plastics to inorganic acids, alkalis and salts can be determined.
 The pH values of some substances are listed in the table on the left as typical examples.
-In addition, the limit values for ZEDEX® materials can be found in the table on the right.
+In addition, the limit values for ZEDEX® materials can be found in the second table below.
 If the pH of the chemical used is between the two limit values, the material is very likely to be resistant to the chemical.

 The word sterilization describes the procedure to eliminate the microorganisms from materials and items.